Judge Philosophies

 As with everything else, it depends on how the impacts are explained to me.
 If one team says one million deaths and the other says dehume, but doesnt explain why dehume is worse than deaths, Ill vote for death.
 If the other team says dehume is worse because it can be repeated and becomes a living death, etc., then Ill vote for dehume.
 I think Im telling you that abstract impacts need to be made concrete, but more importantly, explain what the issue is and why I should consider it to be important.

 I don't mind speed, but sometimes I physically can't flow that fast.
 I will tell you if I can't understand you.
 Also, one new trend I find frustrating in LD is tag lines that are multiple sentences long.
 Your tag line is a claim, but make it a brief one.
+Also, I won't read your case with you on Speech Drop or anywhere else.
+I will look at those documents after the round if I want to check something, or the content of a card becomes an issue.
 Remember, it is YOUR responsibility to make sure I understand what you are saying.
 Above all, be professional.
 This activity is fun.
-Thats why Im here, and I hope that is the reason you are here as well.
+Thats why I'm here, and I hope that is the reason you are here as well.

 Brandon Wood - COD